13 Calibrating Hedonic Pricing Model for Private Highrise Property with GWR Method

 The figure above reveals that most of the data poitns are scattered around the 0 line, hence we can safely conclude that the relationships between the dependent variable and independent variables are linear.

-13.8.5.3 Test for Normality Assumption
+13.8.6.3 Test for Normality Assumption

 The figure reveals that the residual of the multiple linear regression model (i.e. condo.mlr1) is resemble normal distribution.

-13.8.5.4 Testing for Spatial Autocorrelation
+13.8.6.4 Testing for Spatial Autocorrelation

-First, we will export the residual of the hedonic pricing model and save it as a data frame.
+In order to perform spatial autocorrelation test, we need to export the residual of the hedonic pricing model and save it as a data frame first.

 mlr.output <- as.data.frame(condo.mlr1$residuals)